 The result is impressive!
 The yurt is beautiful to look at, functional, cozy, practical and conveys a natural attitude towards life.

-The yurt was barely erected and I had moved in (I hadn’t lived with my partner before) and the corona time began.
+The yurt was barely erected and I had moved in with my partner in the main house (I hadn’t lived with my partner before) and the corona time began.
 First of all, this thwarted my seminar and group plans.
 So I can’t tell you how the yurt worked out in this regard.

 However, since I spend a lot of time here to meditate or to work creatively and also sleep a lot in the yurt (especially in winter), I can say that it is great – even for people who want to live in it completely it is well suited.
 I have never before experienced such a warm and relaxing living space.
 I will tell you a lot about this in other posts.